tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Computer-vision/QuickStarts/node-analyze.md

 });
 ```

-## <a name="analyze-image-response"></a>A képelemzés válasza
+## <a name="examine-the-response"></a>A válasz vizsgálata

-A rendszer JSON formátumban adja vissza a sikeres választ, például:
+A rendszer JSON formátumban adja vissza a sikeres választ.
+A minta elemzi és megjeleníti a sikeres választ a parancssorban, a következő példához hasonló módon:

 ```json
 {